GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   {:#using-inventory-data-gov-to-manage-datasets}

-  Once you have an account as an Editor for your agency (Organization), you can use inventory.data.gov to add or edit datasets for your Organization.
+  Once you have an account as an Editor for your agency (Organization), you can use inventory.data.gov to add or edit datasets.

     The main tabs you will be using are “Datasets” and “Organizations.”